-Do you love a good biscotti cookie, one that is crispy outside and a little bit tender inside that is full of luscious flavor?
-These Christmas Biscotti are filled with candied fruits and nuts and are so festive for holiday baking, or anytime you want a crunchy cookie.
-Biscotti are the perfect cookie for gift giving too!
+Do you love a good biscotti cookie that is crispy outside, a little bit tender inside, is full of luscious flavor?
+These Christmas Biscotti are filled with candied fruits and nuts and are so festive for holiday baking or anytime you want a crunchy cookie.
+Biscotti are the perfect cookie for a gift too!

-I know you are thinking crunchy cookies, I don't know about that, because we most always want a soft and chewy cookie.
-Biscotti are anything but soft and they are defiantly not chewy, but that is the wonderful thing about these cookies.
-They are delightfully different and honestly very addicting with their taste and texture.
+I know you are thinking crunchy cookies, but I don't know about that because we almost always want a soft and chewy cookie.
+Biscotti are anything but soft and definitely not chewy, but that is the wonderful thing about these cookies.
+They are delightfully different and honestly very addicting in taste and texture.

 Jump to: